mikedamage/cobot-auto-confirm/README.md

 			-S, --access-secret=SECRET       OAuth Access Secret
 			-d, --cobot-subdomain=SUBDOMAIN  Cobot subdomain (i.e. "convergenj")
 			-h, --help                       Display usage information

+### config.yml

+You can optionally record your OAuth keys and Cobot subdomain in a YAML file and pass it to the script via the `--config` flag.
+See [config.sample.yml](https://github.com/mikedamage/cobot-auto-confirm/blob/master/config.sample.yml) for an example.

 ## Authorizing This Script